rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 This analysis is conducted using an e-commerce database for Fuzzy Factory, an online retailer that has sold teddy bears since 2012 and has progressively expanded and diversified its product offerings over time.
 The business relies heavily on digital marketing to drive traffic, customer acquisition, and revenue growth.

-The primary objective of this analysis is to **support profitable revenue growth** and is intended to support two primary business audiences:
+The primary objective of this analysis is to **support profitable revenue growth** and is intended to support:

-1. **Marketing and Growth teams**, responsible for acquisition strategy, campaign optimization, and channel investment decisions.
+1. **Marketing and Growth teams** responsible for acquisition strategy, campaign optimization, and channel investment decisions.

-2. **E-commerce and Conversion Optimization teams**, responsible for improving on-site user experience, reducing funnel friction, and increasing conversion efficiency.
+2. **E-commerce and Conversion Optimization teams** responsible for improving on-site user experience, reducing funnel friction, and increasing conversion efficiency.

 Insights and recommendations are developed in the following areas-